BOAMAH-99/UK-train-station-analysis/README.md

 - Excel(Data set reading and comprehension)

 ### Key Findings:
-- Refund requests are significantly more common on trips that were either delayed or cancelled, which aligns with expectations around passenger dissatisfaction following service disruptions.
 - Refunds spikes when delays crosses the 20 minutes mark, this suggests there is a customer tolerance threshold of 20 minutes, after which passengers are more likely to request a refund.
 Interventions aimed at preventing delays from crossing this window could reduce refund volumes substantially.
 - Although delayed and cancelled trips represent only a small portion of the total journeys, 7.24% for delays and 6% for cancellations, together they result in a combined financial loss of approximately £172,000 , which accounts for more than 25% of the total revenue.
 This suggests that these disruptions are happening most frequently on high revenue or high volume routes.
 - Despite achieving a strong on time performance of 87%, the company still incurs high losses from delayed trips, totaling £127,000.00.
 This indicates that hidden inefficiencies exist beneath the headline performance metrics and should be addressed.